pynch-tv/companion-module-pynch-nexa/README.md

 See [HELP.md](./companion/HELP.md) and [LICENSE](./LICENSE)

-This module interacts with a Pynch Nexa REST API service, that in its turn talks to either a EVS XT or HyperDeck's.
+This module interacts with a Pynch Nexa REST API service, that in its turn talks to either a EVS XT's or HyperDeck's.